Preterm-Cleveland et al. v. Himes et al.

 On February 16 the Court held a telephonic status conference to set the briefing schedule on the Motion for TRO or Preliminary Injunction.
 Defendants filed their response on March 2 and we filed our reply on March 9.
 The Court had tentatively set oral argument for March 12 but determined argument was not needed.
 On March 14, the Court issued an order granting our motion for a preliminary injunction, blocking the implementation of the law as litigation proceeds.

 On April 11 Defendants filed their Answer and their Notice of Appeal of the preliminary injunction to the Sixth Circuit Court of Appeals.
 On April 30 we filed a Motion for Attorneys’ Fees and Costs for our work during the preliminary injunction phase of litigation.
 Defendants’ filed their appellate brief on June 22.
 On June 29 the American Center for Law and Justice filed an amicus brief in support of Defendants, as did 16 states.
 On August 22 we filed our response brief.
 Four amicus briefs were filed in support of our position: one by 21 Ohio state legislators; one by seven parents of children with Down syndrome; one by several biomedical ethicists; and one by the Attorney Generals of 17 states.
 Defendants’ reply was filed September 19.
-We await on the setting of a date for oral argument on the appeal.
+On December 14 the Court scheduled oral arguments to take place on January 30, 2019.